-Note 1.
-Summary of Significant Accounting Policies
+Note 1 - Summary of Significant Accounting Policies

+Nature of Operations

-Nature of operations: Rogers State University KRSU-Television (the Station) is a television station operated by Rogers State University (the University) in Claremore, Oklahoma.
-The Station is not a separate corporation, but a public telecommunications entity and a department of the University.
+Rogers State University KRSU-Television (the Station) is a public telecommunications division of Rogers State University (the University).
+The Station conducts operations from the University's campus located in Claremore, Oklahoma.
 The financial activities of the Station are accounted for by the University.
 The Station does not maintain a separate set of self-balancing financial records.
 The financial statements of the Station are prepared from the financial records maintained by the University.

+Financial statement presentation

-Financial statement presentation: The Station's financial statements are presented in accordance with the requirements of GASB Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis - for State and Local Governments, and GASB Statement No. 35, Basic Financial Statements and Management's Discussion and Analysis for Public Colleges and Universities.
-Under GASB Statements No. 34 and 35, the Station is required to present a statement of net position classified between current and noncurrent assets and liabilities and deferred outflows and inflows, a statement of revenues, expenses and changes in net position, with separate presentation for operating and nonoperating revenues and expenses, and a statement of cash flows using the direct method.
+The Station's financial statements are presented in accordance with the requirements of GASB Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis - for State and Local Governments, and GASB Statement No. 35, Basic Financial Statements and Management's Discussion and Analysis for Public Colleges and Universities.
+Under GASB Statements No. 34 and 35, the Station is required to present a statement of net position classified between current and noncurrent assets and liabilities and deferred outflows and inflows, a statement of revenues, expenses and changes in net position, with separate presentation for operating and non-operating revenues and expenses, and a statement of cash flows using the direct method.